 (10) In this section —

-“company” has the same meaning as it has in the Corporations Act 2001 of the Commonwealth;
+company has the same meaning as it has in the Corporations Act 2001 of the Commonwealth;

-“confidential information” means information that, if not disclosed by the company, would not be otherwise publicly available;
+confidential information means information that, if not disclosed by the company, would not be otherwise publicly available;

-“director” has the meaning given by section 9 of the Corporations Act 2001 of the Commonwealth;
+director has the meaning given by section 9 of the Corporations Act 2001 of the Commonwealth;

-“involved in providing train services”, in subsection (3), has the meaning given by subsection (4);
+involved in providing train services, in subsection (3), has the meaning given by subsection (4);

-“standard gauge corridor land” means land that is, or is to be, corridor land on which there is railway track of a nominal gauge of 1435 mm for rail transit between Kwinana, Fremantle, Leonora, Esperance, Kalgoorlie, Parkeston, and all intermediate locations;
+standard gauge corridor land means land that is, or is to be, corridor land on which there is railway track of a nominal gauge of 1435 mm for rail transit between Kwinana, Fremantle, Leonora, Esperance, Kalgoorlie, Parkeston, and all intermediate locations;

-“to control” includes the meaning given by subsection (5);
+to control includes the meaning given by subsection (5);

-“train services” means the business and operations involved in the carriage of freight or passengers by rail, and does not include the business and operations involved in the provision and maintenance of facilities for the operation of railways.
+train services means the business and operations involved in the carriage of freight or passengers by rail, and does not include the business and operations involved in the provision and maintenance of facilities for the operation of railways.

 [Section 12 amended by No. 10 of 2001 s.
 163.]